dubzzz/fast-check/example/README.md

 Property based testing applied to state machines or user interfaces:

 - `MusicPlayer` - Simple music player with `play`, `pause`, `addTrack` and `next`

+**Race conditions**

+Property based testing used to detect race conditions in various kind of JavaScript snippets:

+- `AutocompleteField` - An autocomplete field written in React providing suggestions as soon as possible
+- `dependencyTree` - Fetch recursively dependencies for a npm package
+- `UserProfilePage` - A simple React component loading user profile on mount

 ## Rules of property based